-- Today there is an abundance of data online

-- Facebook, Twitter, Wikipedia, Web, City data, Open data initiatives, etc.

-- Collecting the data is a separate task

-- Customized crawlers, use of public APIs

-- Respect of crawling etiquette

-- How should we store them?

-- In many cases when collecting data we also need to label them

-- E.g., how do we identify fraudulent transactions?

-- E.g., how do we elicit user preferences?
+- Today there is an abundance of data online (Twitter, Wikipedia, Web, Open data initiatives, etc) - Collecting the data is a separate task - Customized crawlers, use of public APIs.
+Respect of crawling etiquette - Which data should we collect? - We cannot necessarily collect everything so we need to make some choices before starting. - How should we store them? - In many cases when collecting data we also need to label them - E.g., how do we identify fraudulent transactions? - E.g., how do we elicit user preferences?

-- Preprocessing: Real data is large, noisy, incomplete and inconsistent.
-Data cleaning is required to make sense of the data - Techniques: Sampling, Dimensionality Reduction, Feature selection. - The preprocessing step determines the input to the data mining algorithm - A dirty work, but someone has to do it. - It is often the most important step for the analysis
+- Preprocessing: Real data is large, noisy, incomplete and inconsistent. - Reducing the data: Sampling, Dimensionality Reduction - Data cleaning: deal with missing or inconsistent information - Feature extraction and selection: create a useful representation of the data by extracting useful features - The preprocessing step determines the input to the data mining algorithm - · A dirty work, but someone has to do it. - It is often the most important step for the analysis